 GDP around the world

 The countries with the lowest gross domestic product per capita in 2014 were mainly African nations.
-The country in the world with the lowest GDP per capita in 2014 was Malawi, followed by Burundi, and the Central African Republic.
-However, several economically struggling African and Asian countries such as Turkmenistan, Chad, Mongolia, and Congo reported the highest growth of the gross domestic product in 2014.
+The country in the world with the lowest GDP per capita in 2016 was South Sudan, followed by Malawi, and Burundi.
+However, several economically struggling African and Asian countries such as Myanmar, Côte d'Ivoire, Bhutan, and India reported the highest growth of the gross domestic product in 2016.

 Also in the top 20 nations with the highest growth of the GDP is China.
-In 2014, the GDP in China was the second highest GDP in the world.
-It is estimated that by 2019 the GDP in China will grow by more than 6.5 percent.
-Based on this estimate, GDP in China will be at around 15 trillion U.S. dollars by 2019.
+In 2016, the GDP in China was the second highest GDP in the world.
+It is estimated that by 2019 the GDP in China will grow by 6 percent.
+Based on this estimate, GDP in China will be at around 14.6 trillion U.S. dollars by 2019.